CheloGE/Camera_based_2D_Feature_Tracking/Comparison_Analysis.md

 ## Conclusions

-From all the box plots it seems that FAST detector with ORB, BRIEF or BRISK deliver the fastest results of all.
-However, in terms of matches the best combinations are between BRISK detector and BRISK, BRIEF or SIFT descriptors as they output more than 170 matches in average.
+From all the box plots it seems that the TOP 3 quickes combinations are between the FAST detector with ORB, BRIEF and BRISK.
+Although ORB-BRISK and ORB-BRIEF are quite closed like in TOP 5 (Performance Evaluation 3 results).
+However, in terms of matches the best combinations are between BRISK detector and BRISK, BRIEF or SIFT descriptors as they output more than 170 matches in average (Performance Evaluation 2 results).

 Nevertheless, if I have to choose I will go with BRISK-BRIEF pair.
 Since although it is not the quickest combination, it is almost as quick as FAST with ORB, but it gets a lot of matches with very good performance as can be visually seen below: